-Setting Values Default Description Operation Mode 0, 5, 6 6 Specifies the reduced interrupt operation (RIO) modes if they are supported by the software driver.
-The RIO modes allow posting multiple command completions in a single interrupt.
-This setting supports the following modes: 0-Interrupt for every I/O completion 5-Interrupt when the interrupt delay timer expires 6-Interrupt when the interrupt delay timer expires or when there are no active I/Os Interrupt Delay Timer 0-255 (100μs units) 2 (200μs) Contains the value used by a timer to set the wait time before generating an interrupt.
-Fabric Assigned WWPN Enabled, Disabled Enabled ^a Fabric-assigned worldwide name (WWN) allows you to enable an adapter port to use a switch-assigned WWN rather than the physical adapter port WWN for communication.
-Fabric Assigned Boot LUN Enabled, Disabled Enabled ^a Fabric-based boot LUN discovery (F-BLD) allows you to eliminate the manual boot LUN configuration process of each adapter from individual servers.
+Setting Values Default Description Interrupt Delay Timer 0-255 (100μs units) 2 (200μs) Contains the value used by a timer to set the wait time before generating an interrupt.
+Fabric Assigned WWPN Enabled, Disabled Enabled a Fabric-assigned worldwide name (WWN) allows you to enable an adapter port to use a switch-assigned WWN rather than the physical adapter port WWN for communication.
+Fabric Assigned Boot LUN Enabled, Disabled Enabled a Fabric-based boot LUN discovery (F-BLD) allows you to eliminate the manual boot LUN configuration process of each adapter from individual servers.
 Instead, the adapters can query the SAN fabric at boot time to retrieve boot LUN configuration information.
 When the boot LUN configuration is available from the fabric, the server retrieves the information and boots from the SAN.
-16G FEC Enable Enabled, Disabled Disabled a ^b Forward error correction (FEC) improves performance and link integrity to support higher end-to-end data rates by automatically recovering from transmission errors.
-BB_CR Enable Enabled, Disabled Enabled ^b Buffer-to-buffer credit recovery (BB-CR) enables two FC peer ports (N_Port, F_Port, or E_Port) to periodically send and receive the quantity of receiver ready (R_RDY) signals transmitted.
+16G FEC Enable Enabled, Disabled Disabled a b Forward error correction (FEC) improves performance and link integrity to support higher end-to-end data rates by automatically recovering from transmission errors.
+BB_CR Enable Enabled, Disabled Enabled b Buffer-to-buffer credit recovery (BB-CR) enables two FC peer ports (N_Port, F_Port, or E_Port) to periodically send and receive the quantity of receiver ready (R_RDY) signals transmitted.
 Enable the BB-CR feature to allow the peer port to recover from possible R_RDY signals lost over a lossy link.
-BB_CR Count 0-15 8 b Specifies the quantity of frame RX/TX counters maintained by the port to track R_RDYs and frames received.
+BB_CR Count 0-15 8 p Specifies the quantity of frame RX/TX counters maintained by the port to track R_RDYs and frames received.

-^a This feature is enabled by default in adapters that are built with this release factory installed.
+&lt;sup>a This feature is enabled by default in adapters that are built with this release factory installed.
 Adapters upgraded from earlier releases retain the setting (enabled or disabled) that they had prior to upgrading to this release.